 Some of my major stories include: the tragic impact of nuclear waste poisoning in Chelyabinsk, one of the “secret” cities in the former Soviet Union; the puzzling clusters of teenage suicide in a Colorado town; the courageous efforts to create a “peace” university in Northern Ireland; and the genesis and moral complexity of the government’s decision to compensate victims of the September 11 attacks.

-Since 2005, I haves written the biweekly ShortCuts column for The New York Times business section, which received a Best in Business award in 2011 from the Society of American Business Editors and Writers.
+From 2005 to 2015 I wrote the biweekly Shortcuts column for The New York Times business section, which received a Best in Business award in 2011 from the Society of American Business Editors and Writers.